nclient/NClient/README.md

 <a name="features-routing" />

-## Routing
+### Routing
-Similar to routing in ASP.NET NClient supports route templates.
+To generate the path to the endpoint, the client has support for route templates as in ASP.NET.
 Route templates are passed to the following attributes: `PathAttribute`, `QueryParamAttribute`, `BodyParamAttribute`, `HeaderParamAttribute`, `RouteParamAttribute`.
 The `PathAttribute` sets the base path for all interface methods, the other attributes set the relative path to a specific endpoint.

-Routes can contain tokens that are inserted into the path in runtime:
+Routes can contain two types of tokens that are inserted into the path in runtime:
 #### Controller token
 The name of interface can be substituted in the path:
 ```C#
 [Path("api/[controller]")] public interface IEntitiesClient { ... } // the route will be: api/entities
 ```
 The name of the interface will be substituted without prefixes (`I`) and postfixes (`Controller`, `Client`, `Facade`).
-#### Method parameters
+#### Parameter token
 Method parameters can be completely substituted in the path:
 ```C#
 public interface IMyClient { [GetMethod("entities/{id}")] Entity[] Get(int id); }
 ```
-But you can also use property values of objects:
+If a complex object is passed as a parameter, you can insert its property into the path:
 ```C#
 public interface IMyClient { [PutMethod("entities/{entity.Id}")] void Put(Entity entity); }
 ```

 <a name="features-async" />

-## Asynchronously calls
+### Asynchronously calls
 To execute a request to the web-service asynchronously, you should define the returned type as `Task` or `Task<>`:
 ```C#
 public interface IMyClient